-The mission of the Free Elementary School Tour (FEST) is to authentically connect what students see onstage with what they envision themselves creating as artists, expecting as patrons and supporting as citizens.
+Representation is the bedrock of FEST, which seeks to authentically connect what students see onstage with what they envision themselves creating as artists, expecting as patrons, and supporting as citizens.
 USBE Arts Core Standards Strand 3 (Respond) and Strand 4 (Connect) are organically and thoroughly integrated into FEST.
 Additionally, simple, low-prep, pre- and post-assembly classroom activities are detailed in the Study Guide, incorporating Strand 1 (Create) and Strand 2 (Perform), as well as play-specific Core Standards.

 - Help students create, perform, respond to, and connect with live theatre as outlined in Utah State Board of Education’s Fine Arts Core Standards